vercel/next.js/examples/with-docker-compose/README.md

 pnpm create next-app --example with-docker-compose with-docker-compose-app
 ```

+Optionally, after the installation is complete:

+- Run `cd next-app`, then run `npm install` or `yarn install` or `pnpm install` to generate a lockfile.

+It is recommended to commit a lockfile to version control.
+Although the example will work without one, build errors are more likely to occur when using the latest version of all dependencies.
+This way, we're always using a known good configuration to develop and run in production.

 ## Prerequisites

 Install [Docker Desktop](https://docs.docker.com/get-docker) for Mac, Windows, or Linux.
 Docker Desktop includes Docker Compose as part of the installation.